caitlinhaaf/rnspotify-docs/README.md

 The above example would cause the development server to listen on `exp://my-custom-ip-address-or-hostname:19000`.

 ## Adding Flow

+We have an option to add Flow to this project.

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.